 Hip Labral Tear

-A hip labral tear is a type of injury to the joint's soft tissues.
+A hip labral tear is an injury to the joint's soft tissues.
 The hip is a ball-and-socket joint, with the femoral head (ball) located within the acetabulum (socket).
-Cartilage covers both surfaces, allowing the hip to glide smoothly in any direction.
-The labrum is a ring of cartilage that lines the outside rim of the acetabulum and functions as a seal for the femoral head.
-When the labrum tears, it can get pinched between the femoral head and the acetabulum, causing pain when the hip joint rotates or flexes (such as when moving the knee toward the head).
+The acetabulum is lined with strong protective cartilage called the labrum.
+The labrum forms a gasket around the socket, a seal that helps stabilize the joint.
+When the labrum tears, the tissue can get pinched between the femoral head and the acetabulum, causing pain when the hip joint rotates or flexes.

-Labral tears can result from structural problems in the hip, trauma or degenerative conditions, such as arthritis.
-The injury is especially common in athletes who perform repeated hip flexion, such as runners, hockey players, soccer players and football players.
+Labral tears can result from structural problems in the hip, injuries or degenerative conditions, such as arthritis.
+The problem is especially common in athletes who perform repeated hip flexion (the motion of bringing the knee toward the chest), such as runners, hockey players, soccer players and football players.

-UCSF is committed to helping patients with hip labral tears return to the highest level of activity possible, whether that means a daily jog or reporting for practice with the NFL.
-Our team includes orthopedic surgeons, hip and other joint specialists, primary care physicians trained in sports medicine, physical therapists and athletic trainers.
+UCSF is committed to helping patients with hip labral tears return to the highest level of activity possible, whether they're avid weekend warriors or elite professional athletes.
+Our team includes orthopedic surgeons who specialize in the hip and other joints, primary care sports medicine doctors, physical therapists and athletic trainers.
 These health care providers work together to tailor a treatment plan to each patient's needs and goals.

 Treatment for a hip labral tear usually begins with rest, anti-inflammatory medication and physical therapy.
-We offer the full range of physical rehabilitation treatments, including exercise regimens, functional activities and neuromuscular reeducation, in addition to providing information and instruction.
+We offer the full range of physical therapies, including exercise regimens, functional activity training and neuromuscular reeducation (techniques that condition the area to move normally again).
 Patients who continue to experience pain may choose to have surgery.
-Our orthopedic surgeons are experts in hip arthroscopy, a minimally invasive procedure using small incisions and specialized instruments to repair the torn cartilage.
+Our orthopedic surgeons are experts in hip arthroscopy, a minimally invasive procedure using small incisions and specialized instruments to repair the torn labrum.

 Awards & recognition